s7techlab/cckit/extensions/owner/README.md

 # Owner - access control hyperledger fabric chaincode extension

-Access control — that is, "who is allowed to do this thing"—is incredibly important in the world of smart contracts.
+In many cases during chaincode instantiating we need to define permissions for chaincode functions - "who is allowed to do this thing", incredibly important in the world of smart contracts.

 The most common and basic form of access control is the concept of `ownership`: there's one account (combination of MSP  and certificate identifiers) that is the owner and can do administrative tasks on contracts.
 This